pritidesai/openwhisk-build/README.md

 #### Python Custom Tasks

-The `Pipeline` includes the following customized `Tasks` specific to Python that were installed with the [deploy.sh](deploy.sh) script:
+The `Pipeline` includes the following customized `Tasks` specific to Python that were installed with the [deploy.sh](deploy.sh) script.

 * [task-install-pip-packages](tasks/python/01-install-deps.yaml) - Pull Python Application source with an OpenWhisk action from an open GitHub repo and download a list of dependencies specified in the `requirements.txt` file.